 The CAP/IP process is one of the most important steps in the way ahead for MTEP.
 After assuming command, SCs/GCs should reference this document to understand their collective strengths, weaknesses, and capabilities.
 Installations must ensure the warfighters' capabilities growth through rigorous and realistic exercises that maintain mission focus.
 The CAP/IP tool provides SCs/GCs with the ability to assess the trained, needs practice, and untrained (T/P/U) status of the collective tasks outlined in the 27 capabilities of the exercise evaluation guides (EEGs).
-CAPs/IPs can and should be used as continuity for SCs/GCs when addressing the mandatory requirement for exercises.
+CAPs/IPs can and should be used as continuity for SCs/GCs when addressing the mandatory requirement for exercise.
 Historically, SCs/GCs command lifecycle presents them with only one externally evaluated exercise.
 Outgoing commanders and their directorate leadership can present and use the CAP/IP to give a "state of the installation" brief to the incoming commander.
-Future exercises should use this CAP/IP as a reference for inputting the appropriate amount of rigor and realism into the exercise to find the next gap in capability.
+Future exercises to find the next gap in capability.
 The CAP/IP can also assist in finding the root cause of an issue when exercises fail to achieve the desired results because the responsible directorates did not accurately address previous gaps.